 Writing a bad check will result in the following.

-- The student's university records will be attached and the student will be denied all services.
+- The student's university records will be attached and the student will be denied services.

 - The student will be charged $20 for processing in addition to the face value of the check

 - Enrollment of classes may be subject to cancellation.
-If enrollment is cancelled, the student will not be reinstated.
+If enrollment is canceled, the student will not be reinstated.

 - Payment of returned checks must be made with a cashier's check or money order.